TriplyDB/Documentation/blog/2023-02-json-ld-framing-and-iiif/index.md

 <figure><img src="ld-frame.png" height=100, width=700><figcaption>JSON-LD Frame</figcaption></figure>

 With a saved query using the right frame, we got a working API through Triply SPARQL API, which we used in a IIIF Viewer [Mirador](https://mirador-dev.netlify.app/__tests__/integration/mirador/) and got a working image ready to be observed!

 <figure><img src="mirador-iris.png" height=300, width=600><figcaption>IIIF Viewer with an image displayed through Triply API</figcaption></figure>

+You can see the final result at [this link](https://projectmirador.org/embed/?iiif-content=https://api.triplydb.com/queries/Triply/iris-iiif-manifest/run).